AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ![](images/b2b-account-details.png)

-You can view additional information related to the account by selecting another of the available tabs.
-These tabs include attributes, people, and the opportunities tab that shows all of the open and closed opportunities related to the account across your enterprise systems.
+You can view additional details related to the account by selecting another of the available tabs.
+These tabs include attributes, people, and the opportunities tab that shows open and closed opportunities related to the account across your enterprise systems.
+Please refer to the following sections for more information about each tab.

 ## Attributes tab